 Or, have you ever had an encounter with another Christian in which he walked you through a carefully worded Question and Answer script, at the end of which, if you played along, he announced to you that you have been a Theonomist all along, and never knew it?

 Do you love God?
 Answer yes or no.Or, have you attempted to have a discussion with a self-proclaimed Theonomist, only to be told that you don't "understand" Theonomy enough in order to comment on it, and that in order to do so, you must first read the 50 volume set of the collected works of Gary North, 25 scholarly articles by Gary DeMar, and four thousand articles by Greg Bahnsen before you are allowed to interact with them?
 (The reality is that the Christian walk is not Jesus + The Collected Canon of Theonomist Works.
-All Bible-believing Christians have the right and privilege to interact on any subject at all, even Theonomy.
+All Bible-believing Christians have the right and privilege to interact on any subject, including Theonomy.
 But Theonomists very often come across as seeming to look down their noses at their fellow Christians who are using only the Bible as their reference point.)

 Do you think His laws are just?
 Answer yes or no.